ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 This example-based presentation shows different approaches to creating custom types to produce clear and robust software.

 1. Type-driven development for greater productivity.
-2. A type is a set of values.
 3. Type annotations provide both constraints and documentation.
-4. The execution path problem: Why testing doesn't solve it.
 5. Immediate feedback from your IDE.
-6. Use constants for robust and debuggable code.
 7. Make illegal states unrepresentable with custom types.
-8. Types solve Design-By-Contract (DBC) problems.
 9. Easier refactoring.
-10. Runtime type checking for annotations.
-11. Easier Rust conversion.
-12. The Failure of type systems with "holes."

 Outline: